DanielScmk/DanielScmk/README.md

-- 👋 Hi, I’m @DanielScmk
+- 👋 Hi, I’m Daniel
-- 👀 I’m interested in ...programming
+- 👀 Eu estou interessdop em voleibol
-- 🌱 I’m currently learning ...nothing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- :shipit: How to reach me ... danielvictor.schemiko@gmail.com

 <!---
 DanielScmk/DanielScmk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.